 Sinkholes are a fact of life in many parts of the country, not just Florida.
 Unfortunately, The Villages is not immune to them either.
-There have been several confirmed sinkholes in The Villages over the years, often occurring after extended period of heavy rain.
+There have been several confirmed sinkholes in The Villages over the years.

 What Causes Sinkholes?

 When the ground below is no longer strong enough to support the weight of what is on top, there may be a sinkhole.
 Sinkholes can happen anywhere, but if you research this topic on your own, most websites will tell you that North Central and West Central Florida are where they seem to occur most often.

 February is usually when the state is at its driest, but it's also the start of the rainy season.
 Acidic rain can, over time, eat away the limestone and natural caverns that lie under much of the state, causing sinkholes.
 Both extremely dry weather and very wet weather can trigger sinkholes.
 An extensive drought can cause soil and sediment over a cavity to be extremely dry and collapse.
 On the other hand, following Tropical Storm Debby in 2012, dozens of sinkholes formed in counties north of Tampa because of the rain.

 For your reference, here are links to some other articles I came across during my research that have been written about sinkholes, specifically in The Villages, over the years:

 For insurance purposes, it’s important to distinguish between what’s known as Catastrophic Ground Cover Collapse coverage, and sinkhole coverage.
 They are two different things.